lj-ditrapani/16-bit-computer-specification/serial-io.md

 - node 2
 - node 3

-The software program that wants to support the LinkHub is expected to allow the user to specify they want use the LinkHub.
+The software program that wants to support the LinkHub is expected to allow the user to specify that they want to use the LinkHub.
 The software is then expected to prompt the user with gamepad 1 to enter the port of the LinkHub the console is connected to.